What is ECO Church ?

 - Community and global engagement

-As we do more in each area, we build up points towards an award.
-To help us focus more on the environment and work towards gaining our bronze award, we have established an ECO Group.
+As we do more in each area, we build up points towards awards (Bronze, Silver and Gold).
+To help us focus more on the environment and work towards gaining the awards, we have established an ECO Group.
+We have obtained our Bronze award and are now working towards silver.
 We meet around once every 6 to 8 weeks and would love to welcome new members.

 Find out more at https://ecochurch.arocha.org.uk/how-eco-church-works/

 Christmas is a wonderful time for celebration and exchanging gifts but all at a cost to the earth.
 The Eco Team have put together a list of ideas to help you think about how you could reduce your environmental impact over the festive period.
 Follow the link below to find out more.